mjm41/AM_Radio/README.md

    <img src="media/IMG_8503.HEIC" alt="LC Circuit Parallel with Antenna" width="400">

 2. **Adding the Germanium Diode:**
    - I added the germanium diode in series with the resistors leading to pin 2 of the LM386.
+The variable resistor shown is a 10K-ohm resistor which helps control the volume.

    <img src="media/IMG_8505.HEIC" alt="Germanium Diode in Series" width="400">